Marked statistics across the cosmic web: Environmental dependent clustering in modified gravity simulations: Conclusions

 We attribute the improvements from including filaments to both the larger number of galaxies residing in filaments and the distinct properties of filaments in F5 relative to GR simulations.
 The marked correlation function, specifically designed to capture such differences, enhances the constraining power when evaluated in scales where the fifth force is stronger.
-To estimate the information content via the expected S/N ratio (analogue to Fisher analysis) we estimate the covariance matrix using Jackknife resampling, plus the impact of modelling the mark distribution using the HOD prescription.
+To estimate the information content via the expected S/N ratio (analogue to Fisher analysis) we estimate the covariance matrix using Jackknife resampling, complemented by the impact of the HOD stochastic contribution at fixed HOD parameters on the mark distribution.
 We acknowledge that this approach is simpler than alternatives such as covariance estimation from independent realizations (Poisson) for the full simulations; however, the possible resulting bias primarily affects smaller scales ($r < 1\ {\rm Mpc}\, h^{-1}$) than the ones used on this paper, as shown in uncertainties of clustering studies \citep{Norberg2009}.
 We provide the covariance matrices used in the analysis, including the corresponding correlation coefficients, in the Appendix \ref{apx:Covariance}.

 For the construction of mock samples resembling observations, we follow the methodology of \cite{Cautun2018}, which calibrates the HOD parameters applied to the F5 simulation to reproduce both the number density and clustering of the corresponding GR sample.
 We adopt number densities consistent with recent LRG samples, such as CMASS and DESI-LRG.
 A limitation of this approach is that it relies only on simulation outputs at redshift $z=0.0$ and $z=1.0$, which simplifies the analysis.
-This redshift dependence does not affect our main conclusion regarding the constraining power of filaments in the marked correlation function.
+The snapshots adopted here do not precisely match the effective redshift of the CMASS and DESI LRG samples, and these mock catalogues should be understood as referring to number-density-matched analogues rather than exact survey mocks.
+While this redshift mismatch introduces some simplification, it does not affect our main conclusion regarding the relative constraining power of filaments in the marked correlation function as the environmental sensitivity of the signal is expected to persist across this redshift range.
 In a realistic application where this test is used to constrain the amplitude of the fifth force, the inclusion of filaments is still expected to yield significant improvements.